- Undergraduate Degrees

 Global Health and Study Abroad

-Students in the Public Health major are encouraged to participate in immersion trips and study abroad.
+Students in the public health major are encouraged to participate in immersion trips and study abroad.
 These programs help students understand the realities of difficult public health issues facing people and communities around the world.
-Students have the opportunity to serve in communities such as Honduras or Haiti, using skills they have learned at Saint Louis University to benefit others.
-SLU also has a campus located in Madrid, Spain, where students can study abroad for a semester while taking public health core classes for full SLU credit.
+Students have the opportunity to serve in communities such as Honduras, West Virginia and Mexico, using skills they have learned at Saint Louis University.
+SLU also has a campus located in Madrid, Spain, where students can study abroad for a semester while taking public health classes for SLU credit.

 Student Activity and Service Opportunities

 SLU has a strong service-learning component.
-Students can embody SLU's Jesuit mission by using the knowledge they gain in the classroom to serve others.
-Service learning also provides valuable field experience for public health students, and it helps them to be more connected with the St. Louis community and communities around the world.
+Students embody SLU's Jesuit mission by using the knowledge they gain in the classroom to serve others.
+Several public health courses have a service learning component, which provides valuable field experience for public health students and helps them to be more connected with the communities around them.

-Students can work as volunteers at health service providers for underprivileged communities and participate in university-wide service events such as Make A Difference Day.
-Students can also become members of the Public Health Undergraduate Student Association (PHUSA) to get to know other public health students and encounter additional service, internship and leadership opportunities.
+Students can also volunteer at health service providers for underprivileged communities and participate in university-wide service events such as Make A Difference Day.
+Students that become members of the Public Health Club will get to know other public health students and encounter additional service, internship and leadership opportunities.

 Faculty and Research

-Classes for the Public Health major are taught by the same faculty as SLU's Master of Public Health (MPH) program.
+Classes for the Public Health major are taught by the same faculty as SLU's Master of Public Health (M.P.H.) program.
 Our faculty have an "open door" policy and value being able to provide mentoring and other out-of-class help for students.
-Students also have the opportunity to interact with faculty and students across programs such as undergraduate, graduate and doctoral.
-Our faculty also have diverse research interests, including:
+Students also have the opportunity to interact with faculty and students across undergraduate, graduate and doctoral programs.
+Our faculty have diverse research interests, including:

 Register today to visit SLU's beautiful 800-acre campus, located in the heart of St. Louis.